camilovelezr/ict-spec/spec.md

 # Tool Packaging

-Each tool MUST be packaged as container image and hosted on a public or private image repository.
-The container MUST adhere to the [OCI Image Format](https://github.com/opencontainers/image-spec) and can be built using a number of different container engines, including (but not limited to): [Docker](https://www.docker.com/) and [Podman](https://podman.io/).
-Each container image MUST contain all necessary dependencies required to run the analysis code contained within, including both manually added binaries/source code and dependencies installed by package managers during the container build process.
+Each tool must be packaged as container image and hosted on a public or private image repository.
+The container must adhere to the [OCI Image Format](https://github.com/opencontainers/image-spec) and can be built using a number of different container engines, including (but not limited to): [Docker](https://www.docker.com/) and [Podman](https://podman.io/).
+Each container image must contain all necessary dependencies required to run the analysis code contained within, including both manually added binaries/source code and dependencies installed by package managers during the container build process.

-In order to maintain interoperability when consuming IAPs, there are several packaging requirements that each tool MUST follow:
+In order to maintain interoperability when consuming IAPs, there are several packaging requirements that each tool must follow:

 * All packaged tools should contain an entrypoint file, which serves to provide a standard point of entry to access and run analysis code.
-This entrypoint MUST be a shell script (`.sh`) that MUST sit in the root of the container image (`/entrypoint.sh`).
-This shell script SHOULD accept command line arguments and pass them appropriately to the analysis code bundled within the tool -- a reusable example is shown [here](example/entrypoint.sh).
+This entrypoint must be a shell script (`.sh`) that must sit in the root of the container image (`/entrypoint.sh`).
+This shell script should accept command line arguments and pass them appropriately to the analysis code bundled within the tool -- a reusable example is shown [here](example/entrypoint.sh).
-* References to file and directory paths within the container build instructions (ie. a Dockerfile) SHOULD use absolute paths and SHOULD NOT rely on changes to the working directory.
+* References to file and directory paths within the container build instructions (ie. a Dockerfile) should use absolute paths and should not rely on changes to the working directory.
 For example, when building a container image using a Dockerfile, avoid using the `WORKDIR` instruction set to change the working directory to simplify relative path references.

 # Metadata